Arya-S-Patil/GO_GORM/README.md

 bash
 Copy code
 go run main.go
-The API server will start running on http://localhost:3000.
+The Gin router runs on port 8080, and the Gorilla Mux router runs on port 8000.
+Both routers handle CRUD operations for the Post resource.
 Routes
-The following routes are available in the API:
+**The following routes are available in the API:**

 GET /api/users: Get all users.
 GET /api/users/:id: Get a single user by ID.
 POST /api/users: Create a new user.
 PUT /api/users/:id: Update an existing user by ID.
 DELETE /api/users/:id: Delete a user by ID.
-Feel free to expand on this README file as you progress with your project.
-You can add more details about the project structure, middleware usage, error handling, authentication, etc., as needed.
-Good luck with your project!

-sql